ZupIT/beagle-web-core/README.md

 ### Creating a view
 After creating the Beagle Service, you can start to create Beagle Views, which are the main entity of your server-driven UIs.
 To create a Beagle View, you should use the `createView` method of the Beagle Service.
-A Beagle View must be observed and it also must fetch something for it to have an effect.
-In the example below we fetch the view `home` and we log it to the console.
+A Beagle View must be observed and it will show some content as soon as a navigation is performed.
+In the example below we create a view and navigate it to `home`, logging he result to the console.

 ```typescript
 const myView = beagleService.createView()